 I would use the skills acquired in trying to combat the commonest cause of avoidable blindness.
 I will also train other trainees at my home institute.

 (Here in the picture she is with her trainer Dr. Anil Wairagade.)

 Dr. Fikerte Adele Enedalew from Ethiopia: Cornea and External Diseases

-Sponsor: Carl Zeiss Meditec AG, Ursapharm GmbH and AMO Germany GmbH Johnson and Johnson (all from Germany)
+Sponsor: Carl Zeiss Meditec AG, Ursapharm GmbH and AMO Germany GmbH Johnson and Johnson (both from Germany)

 Host: Prof. Gullapalli Rao at LV Prasad Eye Institute in Hyderabad, India (12 months)